 SmartNews Selects Magnite as Preferred SSP in the US and Implements Demand Manager Mobile

-NEW YORK and TOKYO, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Magnite MGNI, the world's largest independent omnichannel sell side advertising platform, today announced that SmartNews, Inc., a global leader in redefining information and news discovery, has selected Magnite as their preferred SSP in the US and implemented Magnite's Demand Manager mobile app solution, resulting in a large lift to SmartNews' programmatic advertising business.
+/EIN News/ -- NEW YORK and TOKYO, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- Magnite (NASDAQ: MGNI), the world’s largest independent omnichannel sell side advertising platform, today announced that SmartNews, Inc., a global leader in redefining information and news discovery, has selected Magnite as their preferred SSP in the US and implemented Magnite’s Demand Manager mobile app solution, resulting in a large lift to SmartNews’ programmatic advertising business.
 Buyers can now access SmartNews inventory through a transparent Prebid pipeline.

 SmartNews’ mission is to revolutionize the way consumers engage with and discover information through their support of diverse, high quality journalistic sources.
 With Magnite’s Demand Manager Mobile, a fully open source Prebid Mobile SDK-based header bidding solution, SmartNews can add higher cost-per-thousand CPM bids to their ad server on a per-impression basis without sacrificing existing revenue structures.
 Demand Manager Mobile supports SmartNews’ efforts to streamline access to information, creating an ecosystem that benefits consumers, publishers, and advertisers alike.